mylittletony/mylittletony.github.io/_posts/2015-08-11-integrating-aruba.markdown

 <li>Acct port: 1813
 <li>Shared key: (Refer to radius settings previously)
 <li>Retype key: (As above)
-<li>NAS Identifier: Head to your boxes in Cucumber Tony and go into their settings.Then scroll down under Advanced Settings, and click on edit advanced settings.
+<li>NAS Identifier: Head to your boxes in CT WiFi and go into their settings.Then scroll down under Advanced Settings, and click on edit advanced settings.
 Click into Radius NAS ID and retrieve this
 </ul>

 <div class="mdl-typography--text-center">